-These mini cashew and raspberry oat bars are the perfect healthy treat.
+These mini cashew and raspberry oat bites are the perfect healthy treat.
 Not only are they are a great after-school treat for hungry kids as they're sweetened with fruit alone, they are also vegan and gluten free.
 No baking is needed making them perfect for a hot summer's day.